melvinchia3636/IRC/updates-log.md

 - minor bug fixes
 - user is now able to reply to messages
 - color selector added when user type /color command
+- added tons of upcoming features plan into command list